-- treatment infrastructure to result if high levels of development are provided at the larger settlements.
-As such, a minor negative effect is expected in relation to SA objective 8: water. - 6.26 Much of the land in the District is within Flood Zone 1, which is at lowest risk of flooding.
+6.40 Much of the land in the District is within Flood Zone 1, which is at lowest risk of flooding.
 However, the towns of Worksop (adjacent to the River Ryton) and Retford (along the River Idle and Retford Beck as well as larger areas to the north, south and east of the town) contain areas of higher flood risk.
 The rural villages of Misterton, Walkeringham, Mattersey, Beckingham, North and South Wheatley, North Leverton, Sturton-le-Steeple, Rampton, Everton, and Misson also lie with areas of higher flood risk.
-The effects of new development on flood risk are considered elsewhere in this SA in relation to the allocated development sites and alternative options; however the overall spatial strategy is considered to have a potential but uncertain minor negative effect on SA objective 9: flood risk. - 6.27 The spatial strategy provides for high levels of growth, mainly focussed at Worksop, Retford and Harworth.
+These settlements are expected to accommodate variable levels of development.
+The effects of new development on flood risk are considered elsewhere in this SA in relation to the allocated development sites and alternative options; however the overall spatial strategy is considered to have a potential but uncertain minor negative effect on SA objective 9: flood risk.

+6.41 The spatial strategy provides for high levels of growth, mainly focussed at Worksop, Retford and Harworth.
 Land for growth could potentially lie within Minerals Safeguarding Areas such as, at Retford both Sand and Gravel Resources and Sneinton Gunthorpe Clay region are found on the outskirts of the town.
 Furthermore, at Worksop there are Limestone and Sherwood Sandstone MSAs.
 Development within these areas may result in the sterilisation or loss of access to finite mineral resources.
 As such, a potential but uncertain minor negative effect is identified in relation to SA objective 12: resource use and waste.